govuk-one-login/devplatform-upload-action/README.md

 ### Non-breaking changes

 Release a new minor or patch version as appropriate.
 Then, update the base major version release (and any minor versions) to point to this latest commit.
-For example, if the latest major release is v2 and you have added a non-breaking feature, release v2.1.0 and point v2 to the same commit as v2.1.0.
+For example, if the latest major release is v2, and you have added a non-breaking feature, release v2.1.0 and point v2 to the same commit as v2.1.0.

 NOTE: Until v3 is released, you will need to point both v1 and v2 to the latest version since there are no breaking changes between them.

-NOTE: In regards to Dependabot subcribers, Dependabot does not pick up and raise PRs for `PATCH` versions (i.e v3.8.1) of a release ensure consumers are nofitied.
+NOTE: In regard to Dependabot subscribers, Dependabot does not pick up and raise PRs for `PATCH` versions (i.e. v3.8.1) of a release ensure consumers are notified.

 ### Breaking changes